 The McDonald and Elvira Porter Family [Moving North]

 The family was led by McDonald Porter, who had been born into slavery in October 1858 in Butler County, KY.
-His father, Reason Porter (1831-1864), and his mother, Ellen or Julia Borah, had also been slaves.
-Reason was born in Ohio County, KY.
-He served during the Civil War with the Colored Troops 115th Infantry Regiment, Company B. The Borah sisters were from Butler County.
-Ellen Borah had been dead for 20 years when McDonald Porter married Elvira Bracken in 1879.
-Elvira was from Ohio County; her family had been slaves of the Brackin family that migrated to Kentucky from Sumner County, TN, in the early 1840s.
+His father, Reason Porter (1831-1864), and mother, Ellen or Julia Borah, had also been slaves.
+Reason, born in Ohio County, KY, served during the Civil War with the Colored Troops 115th Infantry Regiment, Company B. The Borah sisters were from Butler County.
+Ellen Borah had been dead for 20 years when McDonald Porter married Elvira Bracken, from Ohio County, in 1879; her family had been slaves of the Bracken family that migrated to Kentucky from Sumner County, TN, in the early 1840s.

 Elvira and McDonald were the parents of five children, all born in Butler County.
 The family later moved to the Lowertown District in Daviess County, KY, where McDonald was again a tenant farmer.
 When the children were grown and had their own families, they too became tenant farming families.

 Elvira and two of her daughters-in-law owned farmland in Daviess County.
 The agricultural history of African American women [single and married] as farm owners in Kentucky has not been researched, but it is thought there were very few.
 The land owned by Elvira and her daughters-in-law was sold prior to the family moving to Gary.